 Your hands and wrists are so vital to performing most everyday tasks that pain or dysfunction can severely impact your life.
 If you have hand and wrist pain, the experienced orthopaedic surgeons at Sports Medicine and Orthopaedic Institute can help.
 They use advanced techniques to perform a variety of hand and wrist surgeries and get you back in action with minimal delay.
-To find out whether you could benefit from hand and wrist surgery, contact one of the practice's offices in San Bernardino, Victorville, Pomona, Barstow, or it's Loma Linda, California location.
+To find out whether you could benefit from hand and wrist surgery, contact one of the practice's offices in San Bernardino, Victorville, Pomona, Barstow, Banning, or it's Loma Linda, California location.
 Call to schedule a consultation or book an appointment online today.

 Trauma, aging, or overuse can cause painful hand and wrist conditions that might require surgery.
 While conservative treatments can often be very effective, they don't work in all cases.

 If hand and wrist surgery is necessary, the Sports Medicine and Orthopaedic Institute team excels in performing surgical procedures to address your condition.

 Sports Medicine and Orthopaedic Institute treats a wide variety of hand and wrist conditions that might require surgery.
 These include: